benbhall/benbhall.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "▌│█║▌║▌║ about me ║▌║▌║█│▌"
 classes: wide
 ---

+## What I've been up to

+2008 ⇉⇉⇉ 2016 👨‍🏫🦸‍♂️ school teacher 11-18 Computer Science ☆ Head of Year ☆ Head of Department

-In 2016 I switched careers from school teacher to software engineer.
+2016 ⇉⇉⇉ .... 🤓 switched careers to Software Engineer ミミ★ 🥳

-Currently the Technical Lead on .NET development for a gov.uk.
+2018 ⇉⇉⇉ .... 👷 .NET Technical Lead for a gov.uk

-I have also provided technical expertise and ghostwriting to numerous leading industry names.
+2019 ⇉⇉⇉ .... 🧙 I have also provided technical expertise and ghostwriting to numerous leading industry names.

-Working with:
+## Stuff I work with regularly

 - C# / ASP.NET – NETFx and .NET Core 3.1
 - Azure Cloud